Sdcrouse/CSS-Flexbox-Code-Along/README.md

 set the height property in the `header` and `footer` CSS blocks to `80px`.

-Refresh the page and you'll see the effect: The `<main>` section will display as turqoise and tke up the majority of the page.
+Refresh the page and you'll see the effect: The `<main>` section will display as turquoise and take up the majority of the page.
 If you shrink the height of your browser window, the height of `<main>` will change significantly.
 Our `<header>` and `<footer>` sections will still adjust in height a little, but we'll take a look at preventing that later on.
 Previously, to create this sort of layout, we would